practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 <br/>

 However, Miranda programs, or better _scripts_, are strictly meant for interpretation compared to compiled Haskell programs, and thus significantly slower to run.
-The Miranda implementation of the "speed part" of the microbenchmark, script [random_streams_for_perf_stats.m](tbd), takes about 2000 milliseconds to run compared to about 43 milliseconds for the Haskell counterpart.
+The Miranda implementation of the "speed part" of the microbenchmark, script [random_streams_for_perf_stats.m](./random_streams_for_perf_stats.m), takes about 2000 milliseconds to run compared to about 43 milliseconds for the Haskell counterpart!

 <br/>